kavia-common/weather-view-pro-21649-21658/weather_frontend/README.md

 - npm run build -> ng build

 Notes:
-- The app was migrated from Next.js; any remaining Next.js artifacts under out/ can be ignored or cleaned later.
+- This app uses REST calls to backend endpoints at `/api/*`.
+Configure your reverse proxy or dev server accordingly.